Understanding the Testing of VR Applications

 Play Testing:

-Playtesting is a crucial part of making informed decisions about your VR application
+It is a crucial part of making informed decisions:

 – Real human reactions.